eawww/MeetHooks/Outline.md

     1. 🎨 Browser Paints changes to the DOM
     1. Cleanup functions from `useEffect` that need to be rerun are fired synchronously.
     1. Effects from `useEffect` that need to be rerun are fired synchronously.
 1. Unmount, once it is decided that the child must die.
+An interesting thing happens:
     1. React updates Virtual DOM
     1. All cleanup functions are called in the order that they're defined.
         - (This is how it goes.
 I don't know if it's important that it does or if it's just an implementation coincidence)